ranger-ross/actix-web-validation/README.md

 ## Usage

-Any type that implments the Actix [`FromRequest`](https://docs.rs/actix-web/latest/actix_web/trait.FromRequest.html) trait can be automatically validated.
+Any type that implements the Actix [`FromRequest`](https://docs.rs/actix-web/latest/actix_web/trait.FromRequest.html) trait can be automatically validated.

 ```toml